laurtann/tinyapp/README.md

 # TinyApp Project

+### Watch it in Action!
+Tinyapp is Live [Here](https://tinyapp-laurtann.herokuapp.com/urls)

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+Users can register and login.
+Each user is tracked with a cookie.
+Only logged in users can create & edit their own links.

 This was done as part of Lighthouse Labs Web Development bootcamp over four days and was the first introduction to back-end development.
 CSS styling was a minor element of this project.